zixflow/zixflow-node-sdk/readme.md

  > Our APIs are based around REST architecture
  >
  >> - Our AI Engine enables maximum delivery with automated backup routing.
- >> - Our APIs use the basic HTTP request codes: POST, GET, PATCH, DELETE.
+ >> - Our APIs use the basic HTTPS request codes: POST, GET, PATCH, DELETE.
  >> - You can import and test all our full API collection in the Postman app by clicking on the ’ Run in Postman’ button.
  >
  > Note:  Any requests made using the valid API credentials will affect the real-time data in your zixflow account &excl;